Looking for ways to volunteer?

 The JCC’s Meals on Wheels program is looking for drivers to make no-contact deliveries for people in need.
 You can find out more information here.

 Houston Food Bank and several other Houston organizations are coordinating volunteer efforts.
-If you’re able to help in the COVID-19 pandemic, whether it be delivering food to elderly neighbors, writing letters to folks in quarantine, or help disseminate important information, please sign up here.
+If you are able to help in the COVID-19 pandemic, whether it be delivering food to elderly neighbors, writing letters to folks in quarantine, or helping disseminate important information, please sign up here.

 If you need assistance of any kind, please reach out to your Congregation Beth Israel clergy.
-We are here for you.
+They are here for you.

-High-risk members of our community in need food (high-risk is 65 and older, auto-immune disorder, or chronic illness) can utilize Houston Food Bank’s no-contact delivery system.
+High-risk members of our community who are in need of food (high-risk is categorized as being 65 years old and older, having an auto-immune disorder, and/or having chronic illness) can utilize Houston Food Bank’s no-contact delivery system.
 You can sign-up for this service here.

-The JCC continues its Meals on Wheels program for are 60 and older and meet other criteria.
+The JCC continues its Meals on Wheels program for individuals who are 60 years old and older and who meet other criteria.
 You can find information about how to apply here.

 Houston has FREE COVID-19 drive-thru testing sites available to ANYONE, regardless of symptoms.
 Call 832-393-4220 to be provided an access code and instructions on where to go.
 A FEMA contractor calls with test results and they are made available through the LabCorp or Quest Diagnostics website, as described in this document.

 The Houston Health Department provides a vulnerability map including COVID-19 cases by Super Neighborhood.